 A town that seems too tiny to cope with its own impressive views, Quatretondeta sits under the Sierra Serrella, a mountain which once served to supply the region with ice.
 Els Frares, ‘the friars’ sit stony-faced above the houses.
 You can hike between these striking limestone pinnacles as they stand, engrossed in silent convocation.
 The whole area around Quatretondeta is popular for both hiking and biking holidays.

 This little village is in the north of Alicante province, surrounded by terraces of almond trees.
 On a clear day you can see all the way to the high rises on the coast, but Tarbena’s real high rises are its surrounding mountains.
 The village is a popular base for walkers – from here you can reach the Coll de Rates, the Algar Falls and the vineyards of the Jalon Valley.

 For the third largest city in Spain, Valencia doesn’t feel mobbed by tourists.
 Get to know the city by relaxing in the sunshine, drinking horchata (a nut milk drink) with fartons (sugar-dusted pastries, stop giggling).
 The streets have a sunny disposition, and there’s often some lively evening entertainment thanks to the large student population.
 It’s a three-kilometre jaunt to the beach from the town centre.

 If you'd like to chat about Valencia or need help finding a holiday to suit you we're very happy to help.

-True, a lot of people are here for the refillable sangria, but there are some great fitness retreats and activity holidays if you look beyond Benidorm – as our page on things to do in Valencia reveals.
+True, a lot of people are here for the refillable sangria, but there are great fitness retreats too.

-Perfect paella, freshly squeezed orange juice, abundant seafood and omnipresent almonds – Valencia has superb fresh food, all locally grown, caught and harvested.
+Perfect paella, freshly squeezed orange juice, abundant seafood and omnipresent almonds are on your Valencian plate.

 You don’t have to go anywhere near Benidorm; travel inland, and travel off season, cycling on quiet roads along riversides.